aadishv/dishpy/README.md

 ## Should you use DishPy?

-Unfortunately, the answer right now is **probably not** if you are a competition team.
+Yes!
+If you are currently using Python in VEXcode or VSCode, it is **zero cost** to switch; your current code will Just Work™.

+To be clear, DishPy is still in active development and is not fully finished -- there will definitely be some sharp corners.
 I cannot confirm I will be available to debug or maintain this at all times, so keep that in mind.

-If you do want to use this in competition, make sure to read the amalgamated files before running the programs to make sure nothing was lost in translation.
+If you want to be safe when using this in competition, make sure to read the amalgamated files before running the programs to make sure nothing was lost in translation.

-If you want to make this better, feel free to

-1. Contribute and file a PR.
-The entire repository is open-source (that's probably how you are reading this :P)
-2. Fork it!
-This is MIT licensed so you can do whatever you want
-3. Play with it, report errors, and ping me in VTOW about them.

 ## Features